 26.2: CRUSH THE DISTANCE

-This 18-week marathon program is designed for injury-free runners who have run at least one marathon in the last three years and are looking to nail a brand-new PR.
+This 18-week marathon plan, presented by our friends at Nuun, is designed for injury-free runners who have run at least one marathon in the last three years and are looking to nail a brand-new PR.
 This plan isn’t for the faint at heart; some days, you will definitely need to dig deep and shovel in some badass #motherrunner grit to get it done, but when you do, you will be rewarded on race day with legs that are crazy strong and able to tackle the distance with a vigor that surprises you.

 On this plan, you’ll do nine runs that are 15 or more miles long, including three 20-milers.
 If that sounds intense, well, it is.
 But if you are an injury-free recent marathoner and fired up are committed to 18 weeks of focus on 26.2, you are ready.
 Better yet?
 This program supports and guides you every step.We do our best to make sure you stay injury-free, providing short strength-training routines, a prehab routine, a mandatory weekly rest day, as well as a cross training or optional rest day at least once a week.